Posted 29 Apr 2019

 - Reading a book that has nothing to do with work or personal development.

-- A walk or a hike, that doesn’t achieve exercise status but does allow me to chat to colleagues or family or just be in the open air, preferably up a hill!
+- A walk or a hike, that does not achieve exercise status but does allow me to chat to colleagues or family or just be in the open air, preferably up a hill!

-- A proper yoga class, where the focus isn’t on ‘making shapes’ but allowing the body to soften and breathe around a position, in order to release.
+- A proper yoga class, where the focus is not on ‘making shapes’ but allowing the body to soften and breathe around a position, in order to release.

 - Going to see a movie that I want to see, not a kid film, but maybe taking the kids with me, to broaden their horizons.